 The policy on determining significance as published in the 2004 to 2014 Long Term Council Community Plan (LTCCP) has been revised to reflect the amalgamation with the BPDC.
 Under point 2 of the criteria for significant decisions, the level of operating expenditure has been increased from \$500,000 to \$1 million.
-Lastly, the list of strategic assets has been refined to clarify the status of Christchurch City Holdings Ltd (CCHL) assets following a decision from Council that the assets listed should be "those assets which provide an irreplaceable piece of the city's infrastructure".
-As a result, the list of strategic assets has been amended by the deletion of Redbus Limited and City Care Limited.

-Significant activities
+Significant activities1

-A significant activity is one that has a high degree of significance in terms of its impact on either: the wellbeing of Christchurch and/or persons likely to be affected by or with an interest in that activity and/or the costs to or capacity of the Christchurch City Council to provide for the well being of the city.
+A significant activity is one that has a high degree of significance in terms of its impact on either the wellbeing of Christchurch and/or persons likely to be affected by or with an interest in that activity and/or the costs to or capacity of the Christchurch City Council to provide for the wellbeing of the city.